namphuongtechnology/Know-How/README.md

 Inspired by physicist Richard Feynman famous saying
 > In order to understand something, you must understand the broader context of related concepts.

-This repository will document and present my know-how study plan to become a seasoned Full Stack Engineer.
+This repository will document and present my know-how study plan to become a seasoned Full Stack Engineer and express upskill strategy.
 The result of the study is stored as a series of files in this repository.
 The files are created using [XMind](https://xmind.app/), in order to examine all details without any compression, contact the author to obtain the original resources.

 # Database
 By mastering database optimization techniques, engineers can gain a deeper understanding of internal database operations, enhancing their insight into system design principles that are widely applicable across various domains.